Updated August 31, 2020

 Guidance and Interim Final Rules

-The SBA and the U.S. Treasury Department have since issued 22 additional interim final rules on the implementation of the PPP, which you can access at the following links: (1) First Rule (general interpretation), (2) Second Rule (affiliation rules), (3) Third Rule (self-employment eligibility), (4) Fourth Rule (documentation, affiliation, and eligibility), (5) Fifth Rule (seasonal employers), (6) Sixth Rule (disbursements), (7) Seventh Rule (corporate groups and lender eligibility), (8) Eighth Rule (nonprofits and student workers), and (9) Ninth Rule (extension of safe harbor repayment deadline),(10) Tenth Rule (increased amounts and additional disbursements), (11) Eleventh Rule (eligibility of certain electric cooperatives), (12) Twelfth Rule (counting of employees of foreign affiliates), (13) Thirteenth Rule (extension of repayment safe harbor and lender deadlines), (14) Fourteenth Rule (loan forgiveness), (15) Fifteenth Rule (SBA review process and party obligations), (16) Sixteenth Rule (eligibility of certain telephone cooperatives), (17) Seventeenth Rule (revisions to First Rule implementing the Flexibility Act changes), (18) Eighteenth Rule (eligibility of borrowers with certain felonies), (19) Nineteenth Rule (additional revisions implementing the Flexibility Act changes), (20) Twentieth Rule (additional revisions implementing the Flexibility Act changes), (21) Twenty-First Rule (effect of certain felonies on eligibility for PPP loans), and (22) Twenty-Second Rule (PPP payroll cost eligibility for fishing boat crewmembers).
+The SBA and the U.S. Treasury Department have since issued 24 additional interim final rules on the implementation of the PPP, which you can access at the following links: (1) First Rule (general interpretation), (2) Second Rule (affiliation rules), (3) Third Rule (self-employment eligibility), (4) Fourth Rule (documentation, affiliation, and eligibility), (5) Fifth Rule (seasonal employers), (6) Sixth Rule (disbursements), (7) Seventh Rule (corporate groups and lender eligibility), (8) Eighth Rule (nonprofits and student workers), and (9) Ninth Rule (extension of safe harbor repayment deadline),(10) Tenth Rule (increased amounts and additional disbursements), (11) Eleventh Rule (eligibility of certain electric cooperatives), (12) Twelfth Rule (counting of employees of foreign affiliates), (13) Thirteenth Rule (extension of repayment safe harbor and lender deadlines), (14) Fourteenth Rule (loan forgiveness), (15) Fifteenth Rule (SBA review process and party obligations), (16) Sixteenth Rule (eligibility of certain telephone cooperatives), (17) Seventeenth Rule (revisions to First Rule implementing the Flexibility Act changes), (18) Eighteenth Rule (eligibility of borrowers with certain felonies), (19) Nineteenth Rule (additional revisions implementing the Flexibility Act changes), (20) Twentieth Rule (additional revisions implementing the Flexibility Act changes), (21) Twenty-First Rule (effect of certain felonies on eligibility for PPP loans), (22) Twenty-Second Rule (PPP payroll cost eligibility for fishing boat crewmembers), (23) Twenty-Third Rule (process to appeal SBA PPP determinations), and (24) Twenty-Fourth Rule (owner-employees and non-payroll costs under the PPP).

 In its guidance, the Treasury Department announced the beginning application dates for the PPP: